Ten Bremen-based automotive suppliersAutomotive Industries

 Many of these suppliers have based themselves in close proximity to the automotive giant, with more than 700 located within a 200 kilometre radius.
 In Bremen itself there are over 40 companies specialising in vehicle components, parts logistics, automotive engineering and plant engineering.
 Together they employ more than 4,000 people.

 Impressive figures that attest to Bremen's standing as an automotive city.
-The suppliers are integral to all stages of the production process – from steelworks and logistics right through to electronic systems and roof systems.
+The suppliers are integral to all stages of the production process – from steelworks and logistics right through to electronic systems.
 The majority have opened facilities in Bremen Hansalinie Industrial Estate, close to the Mercedes-Benz plant.
 Our article on the industrial park explains how this set-up runs so smoothly.

 The following overview demonstrates the wide range of companies and technologies that make up Bremen's automotive supply chain.